 Healthy and close relationships are very important for good mental health.
-If shift work makes your routine markedly different from those of your family and friends it is possible to become isolated.
+If shift work makes your routine markedly different from those of your family and friends it is possible to become isolated, particularly during the current pandemic.
 Having good and regular communication with those close to you can be very beneficial.
 It can be informative and helpful to tell family and friends what your rostered hours are and, the impact the schedule has on you.
 It is important to schedule some time to stay in touch with family and friends.
-Some social interaction with colleagues may be possible, particularly if they are scheduled to work on the same shifts.
+Some social interaction with colleagues that respect social distancing requirements may be possible, particularly if they are scheduled to work on the same shifts.